udnie/dots/StartHere.md

 **Screentimes** and **moretimes** still provide the defaults for the **scrolling backgrounds screen rates** even though they're no longer tied to the code in **BkgItem.py**.
 By adding the **ScreenRate** slider to the **background widget** you're now able to adjust the rate and if the new rate is a better fit you can save it as the new default to **screenrates.dict** using the **update button**.
 The current **screen rate** value as well as the **factor** and **showtime** values are carried over if the **background** is saved to a **.play** file.

 Running a demo with a scrolling background will immediately inform you as to whether my best guess on **screenrates** was correct or not.
 Probably not, which is why the demo background, **bluestone.jpg**, is in the **backgrounds** directory.
-It's there to aid in zeroing in on a new default value for that screen format or any of the other 12 screen formats.
+As it's the same background used in the demos - once you've got the background to scroll smoothly the demo will do the same.
+Some of the bat demo backgrounds are also now read from the backgrounds directory as I've deleted the three same named files from the demo directory.

+**Scrolling Backgrounds** are constantly being deleted and created and the data necessary to maintain the scrolling rate is lost between the two which is why I added the **newTracker** dictionary in **dotsBkgMaker.py**.
+Tracker data doesn't change unless there's a change in direction or to a control and it's saved between sessions when saving to a **.play** file.

+    tmp = {
+        "fileName":   os.path.basename(bkg.fileName),
+        "direction":  bkg.direction,
+        "mirroring":  bkg.mirroring,
+        "factor":     bkg.factor,
+        "rate":       bkg.rate,
+        "showtime":   bkg.showtime,
+        "useThis":    bkg.useThis,
+        "path":       bkg.path,
+        "scrollable": bkg.scrollable,
+    }

 ---